PlanterApp/planter_blog/content/posts/fruit-and-vegetables-that-pets-can-enjoy/index.md

 I was surprised to learn that pet fish can eat treats from the garden.
 You might want to research all of the things fish can eat, but some produce they can eat are cucumber, lettuce, carrots, pieces of pumpkin, apples, pears, berries, and zucchini.
 Word on the internet says to avoid oranges and watermelon.

-Peter, the creator of [Planter, ](https://planter.garden/)gives his fish red lettuce that has bolted, and they seem to love it!
+Peter, the creator of [Planter, ](https://planter.garden/)gives his fish red lettuce that has bolted.
+They love it!

 Next time you're out harvesting, see if anything sparks your pet's interest.
 Their favorite garden treat might surprise you!